 - 6. Migrate application resources as described in Migrating Application Resources from Previous Versions to this Version of Interstage BPM on page 71. - 7.
 Start the Interstage BPM Server and Console.
-Refer the following topics: - Starting Interstage BPM Server on page 57 - Starting Interstage BPM Console and Tenant Management Console on page 59 - 8.
-If needed, migrate application owners as described in Migrating Application Owners from Previous Versions to this Version of Interstage BPM on page 73.
+Refer the following topics: - Starting Interstage BPM Server on page 57 - Starting Interstage BPM Console and Tenant Management Console on page 57 - 8.
+If needed, migrate application owners as described in Migrating Application Owners from Previous Versions to this Version of Interstage BPM on page 73. - 9.
+For security reasons, delete the configuration file (of step 1) after using it.